 Image 1 by: The Outbound Image 2 by: Hiking Upward

-1.7 miles | 50 min | Easy
+1.7 miles | 50 min | easy

 For a family-friendly option, the Huckleberry Knob Trail is a picturesque and easy trail that takes you to a grassy mountaintop covered in wildflowers.
 After hiking the short distance, you reach a flat, grassy area that gives you access to 360-degree views of the breathtaking forested area beneath you, so if you like chasing sunsets, this is the perfect trail for you.
 It is typically not very populated and gives you plenty of room to allow your little ones or furry friends to run around.
 Along the trail, you will come across some camping spots that are first come, first serve, so bring a picnic or a tent and enjoy the scenery and wildlife of this relaxing route.
 There is limited parking, which regulates the foot traffic and keeps it to a minimum, allowing you to have a relaxing and quiet adventure.